I’ve been getting a few questions relating to “what is a spec script”, so here goes…

 Even outside of the TV writing fellowships, they are amazing exercises.
 In fact, your TV writing career will primarily be about your ability to write for a showrunner.

 You can learn more about the “dos and donts” of writing TV spec scripts by checking: “Ten Spec Writing Rules (and why you should care)”

 Spec pilots are a sub-division of spec scripts.
 Much like their counterparts, they are written unsolicited.
 They are here, once again, to show that you can write.
 This time though, with you own original well-executed ideas.

-Note that spec pilots should not be written in the hopes of getting produced.
-There’s only been a handful of spec pilots being made.
+Note that spec pilot scripts should not be written in the hopes of getting produced.
+There’s only been a handful of TV spec pilots being made.
 One of those famously being Matthew Weiner’s Mad Men.
 He was already established as a TV writer when he AMC bought it.
 He had used his Mad Men spec pilot as a writing sample to get on The Sopranos.
 And now others spec his show.
 The circle is complete.